Balanced BYU uses defense to beat Auburn in NCAA Tournament

 BIG PICTURE

-Auburn: Auburn shot 2 for 13 from deep in the first half and wound up 4 of 27 while shooting just 32 percent overall from the field.. ...
+Auburn: Auburn shot 2 for 13 from deep in the first half and wound up 4 of 27 while shooting just 32 percent overall from the field. ...
 The Tigers came in having forced 21.2 turnovers per game while committing just 13.1 and averaging 12.2 steals.
-They forced BYU into X turnovers.
+They forced BYU into 16 turnovers.

 BYU: Hamson and Chase had two blocks apiece in the first half. ..
 BYU second-leading scorer Paisley Johnson, averaging 14.8 points, had her streak of double-figures games snapped at 18 in a row finishing with eight points. ...
 The Cougars are now 6-12 record in the NCAA Tournament. ...
 BYU led 28-26 at the break and is 19-1 when ahead at halftime.